 1. Demerits.
 As per our Saint Eugene School Handbook, demerits are a tool for tracking behaviors that consistently interfere with student learning and moral development.
 Three demerits automatically result in an after school detention.
 It should be noted that demerits also impact the student's conduct grade on the report card.
 Demerits reset at the end of each trimester.
 Demerits include, but are not limited to: repeated lack of preparation for class, including written work and supplies, failure to return notes or forms on time, dress code violation, chewing gum at any time or eating/drinking at restricted times, continual talking in class, continual disruptive behavior in school, on bus, on school property, or on field trips, failure to be in assigned area at the designated time, mistreatment of school property, including textbooks, library books, furniture or facilities.

 2. Detentions.
-As per the Saint Eugene School Handbook, detentions are held once a week after dismissal until 3:30.
+As per the Saint Eugene School Handbook, detentions are held after dismissal until 3:30.
 Parents/Guardians are given notice at least 24 hours prior so that arrangements for pick up can be made.
 Students must be picked up promptly at 3:30.
-Detentions accumulate throughout the entire year. if the student merits three detentions, an in-school suspension will then be served.
+Detentions accumulate throughout the entire year.
+If the student merits three detentions, an in-school suspension will then be served.
 Detention will be automatically issued for, but not limited to, the following reasons: blatant, disrespect to faculty members, staff, volunteers, or guests, deliberate disobedience of authority, fighting, bullying/harassment, deliberate destruction of classroom furniture, materials, and school property, lying, stealing, cheating, forgery, plagiarism, disruptive behavior on the bus, in church, on field trips, use of cell phone on school property without specific permission, abusive, obscene language, gestures, or actions, possession of electronic devices when not permitted.

 "Our greatest natural resource is the minds of our children."-Walt Disney